 Placing the baby for adoption is not the end of your adoption journey.
 Depending on what kind of adoption you chose, you may have ongoing contact with the child and adoptive parents.
 The adoption plan that you selected before the birth will continue.
 Regardless of what kind of adoption you chose, Texas Adoption Center will provide you with emotional support for life — we’re here when you need us.

 Not all adoptions are arranged before the delivery.
 Some birth mothers may have been hesitant on whether adoption was the right route even after their baby is born.
-Even from the hospital or your home, you can still decide that putting your baby up for adoption after birth is the best choice — and we can help you make an adoption plan and move forward with it.
+Even from the hospital or your home, you can still decide that placing your baby with an adoptive family after birth is the best choice — and we can help you make an adoption plan and move forward with it.
 Call us to discuss your situation!

 Texas Adoption Agency is Here For You

 Unplanned pregnancies can be overwhelming enough without the added stress of creating an adoption plan on your own.
-The Adoption Specialists at Texas Adoption Center are more than ready to help you along this journey and provide you with the support you need when giving your baby up for adoption.
+The Adoption Specialists at Texas Adoption Center are more than ready to help you along this journey and provide you with the support you need when placing your baby with an adoptive family.
 You never have to go through this process alone — we’re here for you!

 Contact our team today to learn more about the adoption process in Texas.